Things to know about the Nobel Prizes | Federal News Network

 The start of October is when the Nobel committees get together in Stockholm and Oslo to announce the winners of the yearly awards.

-First up, as usual, is the Nobel Prize in medicine or physiology, which will be announced Monday by a panel of judges at the Karolinska Institute in the Swedish capital.
+First up, as usual, is the Nobel Prize in medicine or physiology, which was awarded Monday to two scientists for discoveries that enabled the development of mRNA vaccines against COVID-19.
 The prizes in physics, chemistry, literature, peace and economics will follow, with one announcement every weekday until Oct.
 9.

 Here are some things to know about the Nobel Prizes: